Mirror symmetry breakdown in the Kardar-Parisi-Zhang universality class: Simulations

-{\bf Model} --- To numerically investigate KPZ universality class in the stationary regime the TASEP model with parallel update rule and periodic boundary conditions offers analytical and computational advantages.
-The TASEP model is defined on a one dimensional uniform lattice of size $L$.
+To numerically investigate KPZ universality class in the steady-state regime the TASEP model with parallel update rule and periodic boundary conditions offers analytical and computational advantages \cite{GSSS_PRE_2019,MeerSchm2017}.
+The TASEP model is defined on a one-dimensional uniform lattice of size $L$.
 Each lattice site can be occupied by a maximum of one particle.
 For the parallel update rule the time is uniformly discretized.
 In one time step, the particles jump to the right with probability $p$ given that the neighboring site is free (Fig.~\ref{fig:tasep_kpz_map}).
-Initial states are drawn according to the stationary measure \cite{SSNI_1995}
+Initial states are drawn according to the steady state measure \cite{SSNI_1995}

 with